 This Day In Writing History

-On September 18th, 1987, Hellraiser, a feature film adaptation of Clive Barker's acclaimed horror novella The Hellbound Heart, was released to theaters.
+On September 18th, 1987, Hellraiser, a feature film adaptation of the classic horror novella The Hellbound Heart by Clive Barker, was released to theaters.

 The movie was written and directed by Clive Barker himself - the first time that the popular English horror novelist ventured into filmmaking.
 It was not, however, the first time that Barker's writings were adapted for the screen.